Prioritizing Capex projects is

 Modern solutions to support Capex prioritization

-Eliminating process drudgery
+Eliminating process inefficiency

-When finance teams aren’t mired in manual data entry, spreadsheet consolidation, and tracking down project updates, they are freed to more thoroughly evaluate the merits of your proposals.
+When finance teams aren’t mired in manual data entry, spreadsheet consolidation, and tracking down project updates, they are freed to more thoroughly evaluate the merits of submitted proposals.
 Plus, automated financial reporting tools allow finance to quickly surface the insights that matter most to CEOs and CFOs — ROI/ROIC, risk versus return, and strategic impact — without getting bogged down in process minutiae.

 Preparing for any outcome